-As of December 31, 2021, the estimated total undiscounted amount required to settle the decommissioning obligations in respect of all the Corporation's facilities and wells, net of estimated salvage recoveries, was \$799 million.
+The Corporation's decommissioning obligation is the estimated cost of future abandonment and reclamation of the Corporation's existing long-lived assets.
+As of December 31, 2022, the estimated total undiscounted amount required to settle the decommissioning obligations in respect of all the Corporation's facilities and wells, net of estimated salvage recoveries, was \$830 million.
 This obligation is estimated to be settled in periods up to 2066.
-The 9.2% discounted present value of this amount is \$135 million (\$126 million discounted at 10%).
-Over the next three years, the Corporation expects to incur approximately \$14 million in decommissioning expenditures.
+The 9.5% discounted present value of this amount is \$166 million (\$162 million discounted at 10%).
+Over the next three years, the Corporation expects to incur approximately \$11 million in decommissioning expenditures.

-In the GLJ Report, abandonment and reclamation costs for total proved plus probable reserves were estimated to be \$4.4 billion, undiscounted, and \$230 million, discounted at 10%.
-These costs include the abandonment, decommissioning and reclamation of the Christina Lake central processing facility, infrastructure, currently drilled SAGD and observation wells plus the future well pairs, infills and observation wells anticipated to be required to develop the assigned reserves over the life of the Christina Lake Project.
+The GLI Report estimate of abandonment and reclamation costs is an estimate of the amount required to abandon and reclaim the entire development over the life of the reserves.
+In the GLI Report, abandonment and reclamation costs for total proved plus probable reserves were estimated to be \$5.0 billion, undiscounted, and \$268 million, discounted at 10%.
+These costs include the abandonment, decommissioning and reclamation of the entire Christina Lake central processing facility, infrastructure, currently drilled SAGD and observation wells plus the future well pairs, infills and observation wells anticipated to be required to develop the assigned reserves over the life of the Christina Lake Project.
 These estimates do not include abandonment and reclamation costs or other liabilities outside of the Christina Lake Project, which the Corporation has included in determining its total decommissioning provision.